-Love on the brain
+Bipolar Love on the Brain

-The British band Roxy Music sang “Love is the Drug” back in the 1970s, and decades of research have shown there’s literal truth to those words.
+The British band Roxy Music sang “Love Is the Drug” back in the 1970s, and decades of research have shown there’s literal truth to those words.
 In a study published in the Journal of Comparative Neurology on December 5, 2005, researchers using neural imaging confirmed that early-stage romantic love fires up the same “dopamine-rich” reward pathways in the brain that are activated in addiction.

 Since then, scientists have learned more about the brain in love.
 For example, people in the intoxicating throes of early love have higher levels of a brain protein called nerve growth factor, which tapers back to normal after about a year.

 In people experiencing mania, though, nerve growth factor seems to be lower than average.
 And functional magnetic resonance imaging shows that completely different areas of the brain’s emotional and reward systems rev up during mania than during the rush of romantic love.